 Hickling Broad is the largest Broad in the Broads Network.
 The Broads are a series of shallow lakes linked by a network of rivers, largely formed by the flooding of peat cutting areas in medieval times.
 It has an area of 600ha, but for most of its area is less than a meter deep.

 Like many areas in the Broads, erosion has led to large amounts of sludgy sediment gathering at the bottom of the broad, acting as a barrier to navigation.
 Through the CANAPE project the Broads Authority will remove this sludge and construct a new 1ha area of reedbed in Chara Bay.
-This work began in the autumn 2018 and will be completed in 2021, and will support a long term vision to improve Hickling Broad for recreational use and for wildlife.
-For more information about work at Hickling, please click here.
+This work began in the autumn 2018 and will be completed in the autumn 2021, and will support a long term vision to improve Hickling Broad for recreational use and for wildlife.
+For more information about work at Hickling, see our video chat setting out what we have done and why here.

 Carbon saved: 15 tons per year, equivalent to driving a new car 157 thousand kilometres.